bkpgh/outgrab/README.rst

 it in your current program.
 So, to add the standard header with one line, you would do::

-    include standardheader.txt
+    include standardheader.grab

-in your outgrab program and inside of a file, "standardheader.grab", you would place the command lines above starting with "readinput standardheader.txt".
+in your outgrab program and inside of the file, "standardheader.grab", you would place the command lines above starting with "readinput standardheader.txt".
 When outgrab processes the include command, it removes it and inserts all the lines of the inserted